mathomp4/IntelMacMissingLibraryGenerator/README.md

 ld: file not found: @rpath/for_mac_ftn_alloc.dylib for architecture x86_64
 ```

-Investigations into the Fortran libraries in oneAPI show that this new library,
+Investigations into the Fortran libraries in oneAPI show that this new
-`for_mac_ftn_alloc.dylib`, is now part of oneAPI as of 2021.3.
-You can see this
+library, `for_mac_ftn_alloc.dylib`, is wanted by oneAPI as of 2021.3
+in `libifcore.dylib` and in `libifcoremt.dylib`.
+You can see this with
-with `otool`:
+`otool`:

 ```console
 ❯ otool -L libifcore.dylib | grep for_mac
 	@rpath/for_mac_ftn_alloc.dylib (compatibility version 1.0.0, current version 1.11.0, weak)